 “Anyway,” Mastishk shifted closer to her, “what’s your star sign, Maya?”

 “Oh Leo!
 I just knew it!
 You’re a Leo, I’m Sagittarius.
 A lioness…and a hunter…”

 “Hey, Drishika!”
 Someone called out her name.
 It was Rohit, showing off his “8 pack abs” to lure wannabe, bikini-clad bimbos into the swimming pool.
 “Why don’t you come join us?” he said.
 He had been pursuing her for months now, in spite of having a girlfriend.
 Drishika hated guys like him the most.
 He treated all his other girlfriends like those “use-and-throw” pens he borrowed form her during History classes, and now she’s his next target.
 Guys like him do not respect women.
-Yes, he was hot, but, he was a jerk.
-Yes, she was girly and friendly, which is probably why people generally assumed that she’s available, but she wasn’t one of those bimbos.
+Yes, he was hot, which gave him easy access to the fawning adoration of some women; but, he was a jerk.
+Yes, she was kind and friendly, which is probably why people generally assumed that she’s available, but she wasn’t one of those bimbos.

 As politely as possible Drishika said, “No thanks, I’m just waiting for my brother so we can go back home.
 He asked me to wait here.”

 “Hey Rohit!
 Come here na!”
 Rohit’s girlfriend was calling him.